tophat0/EdgeDetectionFinal/README.md

 1. **Window Display:**
    - Upon running `main.py`, a window will pop up with an option to select an image file.
    - After selecting an image file, the window will display:
-     - The result of edge detection using your algorithm.
+     - The result of ou redge detection algorithm on the image
      - The 5 largest objects in the image.

 2. **Additional Window:**